 Donate and manage smarter.

 UX takes care of the rest.
-We set out to improve the experience of donating goods in your community.
-How do members know where to take their items or which places need them most?
-GiveBox makes intentional giving an easy, efficient, and delightful process.
+Visual Logic is a UX design agency on a mission.
+We set out to improve the user experience of donating goods in our communities.
+We asked the question, how do people know where to take their items or which places need them most?
+GiveBox is a product design concept that makes intentional giving an easy, efficient, and delightful process.

 Uncovering the right problems

 Because user experience isn’t about the people designing the product, we did our homework to understand the major pain points through the entire donation process.
 We had our own ideas about the problems people face when trying to donate, but to our surprise, it wasn’t just the people donating that needed help.